Explore

 Come along for a mindfulness walk at Kinglake National Park

-Relax, focus your mind on the present and join Ranger Tony Fitzgerald for a 15-minute mindfulness walk at Kinglake National Park, along the Stuart-Judd Track at Jehosaphat Gully.
+Relax, focus your mind on the present and join Ranger Tony Fitzgerald for a 15-minute mindfulness walk along the Stuart-Judd Track at Jehosaphat Gully at Kinglake National Park, located on the traditional lands of both the Taungurung and Wurundjeri Peoples.